 A contract / grant for which the sponsor pays for the allowable and allocable costs incurred in the conduct of the work up to an agreed-upon amount.

 Cost sharing is the portion of project expenses related to a sponsored agreement that is contributed by the University but not directly charged to the sponsored project fund.
+Three types include Mandatory, Voluntary Committed and Voluntary Uncommitted.
+All are referenced below.

 Cost Transfer Request (CTR)